-of Guildhall students who graduated in 2018/19 were in work or further study 15 months later (Higher Education Statistics Agency, Graduate Outcomes survey 2018/19) Guildhall School is committed to helping you find the right career path for you.
+Guildhall School is committed to helping you find the right career path for you.
 Our training combines academic rigour and artistic skill with a strong professional focus and unparalleled engagement with the performing arts and creative industries.

 As you move through your programme, your links with the relevant industry will grow through talks and workshops from leading industry figures, work placements and masterclasses.
-You will receive careers advice within dedicated modules across many programmes, as well as one-toone guidance from teaching staff and mentors, many of whom work in the performing arts and creative industries and are well placed to provide insight, advice and contacts.
+You will receive careers advice within dedicated modules across many programmes, as well as one-toone guidance from teaching staff and mentors, many of whom work in the performing arts and creative industries and are well-placed to provide insight, advice and contacts.